johnnyf-hcp/terraform-demo-tfe-fdo-cluster-on-K8s/README.md

-# Demo of HashiCorp Vault - Vault Secrets Operator
+# Demo of HashiCorp Terraform Flexible Deployment Options (FDO)

 This is still WIP.
 Not fully working.